mmolash/passport-mongoose-login-example/README.md

 This is a sample web-based application that makes use of node.js, express.js, passport.js, and mongoDB to create a localized login platform.

-To run the program, first install its dependencies with
+To run the program, first install its dependencies with `npm install`

-`npm install`

-Then, to obtain functionality, a create a file `/config/database.js` of the form:
+Then, to obtain functionality, create a file `/config/database.js` of the form:

 ```
 module.exports = {